How to become a barrister

 • study an accredited undergraduate law degree and pass with at least an upper second-class (2.1) or above

-You will then be able to apply for a tenancy as a self-employed barrister in chambers or join a practice or agency such as the Crown Prosecution Service.
+Your next step is to secure tenancy as a self-employed barrister in chambers or join a practice or agency such as the Crown Prosecution Service.

-If you haven’t studied a degree yet, and you’re considering one, you may want to browse our related subject areas at Sussex (you should check your course is accredited by the correct body):
+If you haven’t studied a degree yet, and you’re considering one, browse our related subject areas at Sussex (you should check your course is accredited by the correct body):

 How to become a barrister without a law degree

 If you have a degree in another subject you can still train to become a barrister.
-If you have a 2.2 or above you will be able to go on to a:
+If you have a 2.2 or above you'll be able to go on to a:

-You will then need to take one of the new (some undergraduate law degrees will already include the vocational component).
+You'll then need to take one of the new .

 How to get a law degree